Most kitty owners have at some point been forced to start wondering how to stop cats from scratching furniture.

 These sprays rely on cats’ dislike of scents like citrus, lavender and eucalyptus.

-They are usually little more than essential oils and water, so you can buy them ready mixed off the shelf, or experiment with making your own at home.
+They are usually little more than essential oils and water, so you can buy them ready mixed off the shelf.

 Do cat scratch sprays really work?